AVMf/avmframework-paper/README.md

-# icsme2016-mrstudyrtool-paper
+# avmframework-paper

-This repository contains the LaTeX source code and additional resources for a research paper that was accepted for publication at the [32nd International Conference on Software Maintenance and Evolution](http://icsme2016.github.io/) (ICSME 2016).
-The source code of the paper uses the LaTeX style files provided by the organizers of the conference and a wide variety of other packages that are normally standard with a modern LaTeX distribution such a TeXLive 2015.
+This repository contains the LaTeX source code and additional resources for a research paper that was accepted for publication at the [8th International Symposium on Search Based Software Engineering](http://ssbse.org/2016/) (SSBSE 2016).
+The source code of the paper uses the LaTeX style files provided by the organizers of the symposium and a wide variety of other packages that are normally standard with a modern LaTeX distribution such a TeXLive 2015.

 You are invited to use this repository as a means for learning more about